 If you would like to know what occurs after your trial or subscription expires, select your subscription type below.

 Pay as you go

 If you cancel your pay as you go subscription, your subscription type will automatically change to "Trial or Subscription Expired".
-Accounts with an expired trial or subscription only have access to Workload Security, with a maximum of 5 agents.

 For more information about this subscription type, see Pay as you go billing.